coderberry/facilbook/README.markdown

 Facilbook is used in conjuction with Omniauth for Facebook.
 It is recommended that you have authentication in place using the `omniauth-facebook` gem (see the [Simple Omniauth Railscast](http://railscasts.com/episodes/241-simple-omniauth))

+One of the best features of this gem is that it places the decrypted signed request into the request scope.
+Anywhere in the application you can access this via @signed_request.

 ## Getting Started

 0 - Prerequisite: You need a facebook app.
 Have your API Key, Application